 The Puppet Enterprise edition provides additional features such as orchestration, compliance reporting, and role-based access control (RBAC).
 Also, the website of Puppet, i.e., Puppet Labs, provides various community modules for description and management of Infrastructure as Code (IAC).
 The role of Puppet to DevOps is visible in reduced downtime, faster recovery, faster deployment, and easy automation of repetitive tasks.

 Terraform is one of the credible DevOps tools known for providing Infrastructure as Code (IAC) functionalities.
 Terraform helps users in the creation, updating, and versioning of AWS infrastructure.
 The applications of Terraform in DevOps derive efficiency from its extended set of features.
+Candidates can get Terraform certification to take their career one level up.

 The friendly custom syntax, along with support for JSON in Terraform, rightly supports its use as a DevOps tool.
 It can provide better visibility into changes before they happen.
 The facility of a built-in graphing feature can help in better infrastructure visualization.

 Furthermore, AWS Terraform also understands resource relationships.
 Users could break down a configuration into smaller components for efficiency in the organization, maintenance, and reusability.
-Most important of all, being an opensource project, it receives regular addition of features and updates from a large community of contributors.
+Most important of all, being an open-source project, it receives regular addition of features and updates from a large community of contributors.

 Testing is the most crucial phase of a project workflow.
 Given its significance, it is also important to ensure that you are testing even the most insignificant component of your program.
 However, manually testing every snippet of your source code can prove to be an exhaustingly elongated task.
 Fortunately, Selenium is a DevOps tool that is built specifically to aid developers in creating automated regression tests to assure that their program is working as intended.